We don’t want any of your medieval abstrusiosities. – Stephen Dedalus

 This is a post in a series called Decoding Dedalus where I take a passage of Ulysses and break it down line by line.

-The passage below comes from “Proteus,” the second episode of Ulysses.
+The passage below comes from “Proteus,” the third episode of Ulysses.
 It appears on page 45 in my copy (1990 Vintage International).
 We’ll be looking at the passage that begins “Galleys of the Lochlanns…” and ends “…none to me.”

 I’m really excited for this edition of our ‘Decoding Dedalus’ series because it combines my love of history and apocalyptic horror.
 I have some theories about why Stephen stopped to ponder waves of ravening Norse invaders raging ashore along Sandymount Strand, but, after reading about the endless procession of invaders, famine and pestilence that marched through Dublin in the Middle Ages, the one question I can’t shake is, “How are there any people left?”
 I can’t help but wonder if Stephen is just in awe that he exists at all.